Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients Working closely with designers to bring their designs to reality.
+- Built and installed custom cabinets for residential customers in close collaboration with designers to bring their designs to life.

-List each job experience sequentially, beginning with the most recent job.
+Record each experience sequentially, beginning with the most recent job.

 5. Education

-In this section, you should mention your education and experience related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if relevant) and the date of your completion.
+Within this area, list your education and experience related to carpentry.
+Include the name of the institution, the degree or diploma you earned (if applicable) and the date of completion.

 Example: